SwissDataScienceCenter/renku/docs/tutorials/first_steps/02_add_data.rst

   ``Ctrl+Shift+V`` on Linux.

-When you start the terminal, you will already be inside your project directory.
-So you are ready to create a dataset.
+When you start the terminal, you will already be inside your project directory, so you are ready to create a dataset.

 Renku can create datasets containing data from a variety of sources.
-Renku supports adding data from the local file system or a URL.
+It supports adding data from the local file system or a URL.
 Renku can also import data from a data repository like the
 `Dataverse <https://dataverse.harvard.edu>`_ or `Zenodo <https://zenodo.org>`_.
-The advantage of data in a data repository is that it can contain metadata that can be used to help interpret it.
+The advantage importing data from a data repository is that it can contain metadata that can be used to help interpret it.
 Another advantage is that data repositories assign `DOIs <https://www.doi.org>`_ to data which can be used to succinctly identify it and guarantee that the data will be findable and